- Pets and Animals»

 Not knowing any better when my best friend was still a puppy, I fed her the store-bought brand of dog food suggested by her first vet (the one in the chain animal hospital affiliated with the pet store that sold the food).
 Then I learned more about the quality of various dog foods and bought only what I considered the finest quality.
 No byproducts, no cheap ingredients as fillers--only the best for Mama's girl.
 I also steered clear of corn and wheat due to allergies.
 My personal aversion to the inhumane factory farming of meat animals meant there was no way I would ever contribute to the profits of big agribusinesses, so organic protein and other wholesome ingredients were my choice.

-Update: After finding an online alert about a tainted batch of the commercial dog food I thought was safe, I switched to making her meals at home.
-I discovered it ws not difficult, and when you cook it yourself, you know exactly what your dog's food contains.
+After finding an online alert about a tainted batch of the commercial dog food I thought was safe, I switched to making her meals at home.
+I discovered it was not difficult, and when you cook it yourself, you know exactly what your dog's food contains.
 On the advice of Puppy Girl's vet, I supplemented the home-cooked food's nutrients with a canine multivitamin/mineral chewable, as well as powdered enzymes and probiotics.
-You can find a link to my hub about how to prepare healthy, safe dog food in your own kitchen at the end of this hub.
+You can find a link to my article about how to prepare healthy, safe dog food in your own kitchen at the end of this one.